 Divorce is a stressful event, but when children and child custody arrangements are involved, the stress can be overwhelming.
 All child custody agreements must be made with the best interests of the child in mind, but decisions can be complicated by resentment, anger, and jealousy between marital partners.

-Child Custody in New Jersey
+How is Child Custody in New Jersey Litigated?

-What Types of Child Custody Arrangements
+What Types of Child Custody Arrangements Exist?

 There are several types of child custody arrangements available in New Jersey, including:

 Joint legal custody: This type of agreement designates one parent as the primary residential custodian, also known as the custodial parent, where the child spends most of their time.
 Decisions for education, health, and the welfare of the child are shared by the parents, and agreements are based on the best interests of the child.

 Joint legal custody is common in New Jersey as one parent generally moves out of the family home while the other remains.
 Visitation is made simpler as the non-custodial parent is familiar with the location of the family home.
 Additionally, the children often do not need to move or change schools.